What to expect in Year 4

 - appropriate coat for weather conditions as we will be outside as much as possible

+We start the term with three weeks of swimming, every morning.
 After this, P.E days will be on a Monday and Friday.
 No children should bring a PE kit to school.
 Please wear appropriate P.E kit to school on those days.
 Prepare for these sessions to be outdoors unless weather does not allow for this.
 If your child wears laced trainers, please ensure that they can tie their laces before coming to school.

 You will have two reading books: one reading book that will be sent home and kept there until it has been completed; the other reading book will be a book to keep in school and read during independent reading time.
 Please continue to record your home reading in your reading diary and then bring this in to school each Friday so that we can reward you for your reading.
 Please feel free to read and record books from home or from the library aswell.